Preludes of T.S. Eliot (2020) - 14'

-As in much of Eliot’s early poetry, the drab cityscape of Preludes is the star of the show.
-The very sounds of the words, with their hard consonants and blunt dissonant rhymes, punctuate the harshness of human existence in the modern city.
-The comforts of industrial society are there—for some—but they can’t console the spiritual desolation of the city’s inhabitants.
+As in much of Eliot’s early poetry, the drab cityscape is the star of the show.
+The very sounds of the words, with their hard consonants and blunt dissonant rhymes, dictate the melancholic mood and melodic character of my musical setting.

 The winter evening settles down